New York Times to pull the plug on its sports desk and rely on The Athletic

 Levien acknowledged the decision to axe the paper's sports desk may disappoint employees, but said "it is the right one for readers and will allow us to maximize the respective strengths of The Times' and The Athletic's newsrooms."

-The company said no layoffs are planned stemming from the strategy shift, noting that newsroom managers will work with editorial staff who cover sports to find new roles.
+The company said no layoffs are planned as a result of the strategy shift, noting that newsroom managers will work with editorial staff who cover sports to find new roles.

-The Times bought The Athletic in early 2022 for $550 million at a time the startup had roughly 400 journalists on staff.
+The Times bought The Athletic in early 2022 for $550 million, when the startup had roughly 400 journalists out of a staff of 600.
 The Athletic has yet to turn a profit, the Times reported.
 The operation lost $7.8 million in the first quarter of 2023, although subscribers have grown from 1 million in January of last year to 3 million as of March 2023, according to the paper.

 "We plan to focus even more directly on distinctive, high-impact news and enterprise journalism about how sports intersect with money, power, culture, politics and society at large," Kahn and Drake said in their memo.
 "At the same time, we will scale back the newsroom's coverage of games, players, teams and leagues."

-The Athletic reporters will produce most of the sports coverage, and their bylines will appear in print for the first time, the Times said.
+With The Athletic's reporters producing most of the sports coverage, their bylines will appear in print for the first time, the Times said.

+Unlike many local news outlets, the Times gained millions of subscribers during the presidency of Donald Trump and the COVID-19 pandemic.
+But it has been actively diversifying its coverage with lifestyle advice, games and recipes, to help counter a pullback from the politics-driven news traffic boom of 2020.

+In May the Times reached a deal for a new contract with its newsroom union following more than two years of talks that included a 24-hour strike.
+The deal included salary increases, an agreement on hybrid work and other benefits.

 for more features.